kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 ---
 layout: post
 title:  "Setting up Windows for developers with WSL2"
 description: 'Many developers use Mac.
 That would be for building iOS apps.
-But there are more competetive laptops with Windows.
+But there are more competitive laptops with Windows.
 If you do not need to build iOS apps, Windows is actually a great option for developing thanks to WSL2.
 Following this article, you can have a professional develop environment without a hitch.'
 date:   2020-09-10 23:29:21 +1000
 tags:
   - windows